Linxyhaha/TransRec/README.md

 # Briding Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation

-:bulb: This is the pytorch implementation of our paper
+:bulb: This is the implementation of our paper
 > Briding Items and Language: A Transition Paradigm for Large Language Model-Based Recommendation

 ## Install